Get on the Mesh

 links.muA links page — pre-loaded with Reticulum resources

 All three pages are fully functional and link to each other.
-Start NomadNet, paste your destination hash into Nomad NetBrowser, and your site is already live.
-Then open the .mu files in any text editor and make them yours.
+Start NomadNet, paste your destination hash into Nomad Navigator's browser, and your site is already live.
+Then edit the .mu files — either from Navigator's Micron editor or any text editor — and make them yours.

 Micron quick reference